riyashetty15/VIsionText-RAG-QA-Chatbot/README.md

 ## VisionText RAG QA Chatbot

 ### Overview
-The **Image QA RAG Chatbot** is a Streamlit-based application designed to analyze uploaded images and answer user queries about the content.
+The **QA RAG Chatbot** is a Streamlit-based application designed to analyze uploaded images and answer user queries about the content.
 It uses state-of-the-art AI models for text extraction, image description, and natural language understanding to provide meaningful insights.

 ---